 To hear Mark's take on these topics, and more, is truly a gift for the mind and spirit!

-In many places in the world, streaming an online yoga class is simply impossible.
+In many places in the world, streaming an online yoga class was and maybe still is simply impossible.
 The internet speed just doesn’t cut it, and LIVE online classes, forget it.

-So if you’re not a super-star trip planner, you could find yourself on the terrace of the perfect secluded jungle hut to practice, with no way to actually practice.
-Unless, of course, you have a strong self-practice and can lead your own flows, which not everyone can do.
+So, if you’re not a super-star trip planner, you could find yourself on the terrace of the perfect secluded jungle hut to practice, with no way to actually practice.
+Unless you have a strong self-practice and can lead your own flows, which not everyone can do.

-But if you subscribe to a yoga podcast, you are set no matter where you are in the world.
+But if you download a few yoga podcasts, you are set no matter where you are in the world.
 You can play your favorite yoga podcasts anywhere and anytime, which is very convenient.

 A yoga podcast can be downloaded much faster than a yoga video because the file size is much smaller.
-And you don’t need a super-fast connection to download a podcast.
-It takes mere minutes for a 60 minute podcast class to download.
+And you don’t need a super-fast connection to download a podcast, it takes mere seconds for a 60-minute podcast class to download.

-Besides having some great yoga podcast options downloaded, I also, of course, recommend online yoga classes.
-Online yoga classes can give you the visuals that a podcast cannot.
+Besides having some great yoga podcast options downloaded, I also, of course, recommend online yoga classes like Alo Moves.
+Online yoga classes can obviously provide visuals that a podcast cannot.
 Take a look at The Yoga Collective, Glo, and YogaDownload if you're looking for great options for streaming online yoga classes.

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!